Table of Contents

 Rated load impedance

 When it comes to a studio standard, there’s no mic more suited for the name than the Neuman U87.
 Neumann is an industry leader in terms of sound quality and depth, and manufacturers all over the world have attempted to replicate its famed condenser mics.
-The U87 microphone’s smooth and refined sound make it an asset for any studio, and its sound has shaped recordings for the past half-century.
+The U87 microphone’s smooth and refined sound makes it an asset for any studio, and its sound has shaped recordings for the past half-century.

 The U87 line has seen very few changes over the years, which just serves as a testament to how well its design has stood the test of time.
 Engineered as a front-address mic, it can be used to record close to the sound source without sounding unnatural.
 Its sensitivity to any sound allows it to construct a sound that’s as close to real and lifelike as you can get, but home studio users will need to ensure that their recording area is “clean” of any unnecessary noises.